Good communication is crucial to sales success.

 Sounds obvious, right?
 You can’t make a sale unless you’ve demonstrated value to a prospect.
 You can’t do that unless you’ve understood their problems and devised a strategy to solve them.
 In turn, you can’t do that until you get your prospect to tell you what’s wrong.
 And so on, and so forth …

-The root of it all is the ability to gather and provide information in a way that makes your prospect want to do business with you.
+The root of sales success is the ability to gather and provide information in a way that makes your prospect want to do business with you.
 Your value proposition, your pricing, even your product’s features -- none of that matters unless you’re able to get your prospects to talk to you and also listen to what you have to say.

 1) They pay full attention

 We’re all busier than ever before, and selling can be an especially pressure-filled career.
 So it’s understandable that during a client meeting, your mind could wander over to the demo you have to prepare for this afternoon, the prospecting you forgot to do, or the contract you’re waiting on to come in.

 Just because it’s understandable doesn’t make it acceptable.
 Showing up to a call isn’t just about physically being on the other end of the line.
 You have to dedicate 100% of your attention to each call, otherwise you’ll miss details and make your prospect repeat things they’ve already told you.
 It’ll be obvious when you’re not paying attention, and that’s no way to treat buyers.

 2) They practice active listening

 Not only do you have to listen, you have to listen actively, otherwise your conversation won’t really go anywhere.

 “Too often, salespeople are waiting for their turn to talk or thinking about what to say next, instead of truly listening to the prospect,” Databox CEO Peter Caputa says.